filodb/FiloDB/doc/http_api.md

 Stop all the given shards.
 The POST body describes the stop shard config that should have the list of shards to be stopped.

-* POST body should be a ReassignShardConfig in JSON format as follows:
+* POST body should be a UnassignShardConfig in JSON format as follows:
 ```json
 {
     "shardList": [